Endowment: 7.000 & 3.000 Euro

 - were born in Tyrol or

-- are permanently and creatively active in the arts in Innsbruck and
+- are permanently and creatively active as artists in Innsbruck and

 - are of age (at least 18 years old).